ruanjue/wtdbg2/README.md

 * For Nanopore data, wtdbg2 may produce an assembly smaller than the true genome.

+* When inputing multiple files of both fasta and fastq format, please put fastq first, then fasta.
+  Otherwise, program cannot find '>' in fastq, and append all fastq in one read.

 ## Getting Help

 Please use the [GitHub's Issues page][issue] if you have questions.
 You may